ghysys/good_study/201707/linux_install_mysql.md

 报错信息
 -------

-# libaio.so.1: cannot open shared object file: No such file or directory
+<font color="#FF0000">libaio.so.1: cannot open shared object file: No such file or directory；libstdc++.so.6: cannot open shared object file: No such file or directory；libncurses.so.5: cannot open shared object file: No such file or directory</font>
+#

 请安装依赖包：libstdc++.so.6,libaio.so.1,libncurses.so.5